pedro-10-vieira/Frontend-Mentor/qr-code-component-main/README.md

 ### Continued development

-In future projects, I'll continue focusing in putting into practice my theoretical knowledge of HTML/CSS and JavaScript (from the moment it also becomes a requirement), improving my pace and accuracy when I'm coding.
+In future projects, I'll continue focusing in putting into practice my theoretical knowledge of HTML/CSS and JavaScript (from the moment it also becomes a requirement), improving my pace and accuracy when I'm coding

 ### Useful resources

-The project was super simple, so, no major resourses used.
+The project was super simple, so, no major resourses used

 ## Author